Hop-Constrained Metric Embeddings and their Applications: Hop-constrained Ramsey type embedding

 The construction of the ultrametric is illustrated in the recursive algorithm \texttt{Ramsey-type-embedding}: \Cref{alg:hier-Ramsey}.
+We treat here ultrametrics as HSTs (according to \Cref{def:ultra}).
+We will have a set of marked vertices which is denoted $M$.
+Initially, all the vertices are marked $M=V$.
 In order to create the embedding we will make the call \texttt{Ramsey-type-embedding}$(G[V],\mu,M=V,\red{h},k,2^\phi)$.
-At any point where such a call \texttt{Ramsey-type-embedding}$(G[X],\mu,M,\red{h},k,2^i)$ is preformed.
-We will have a set of marked vertices which is denoted $M$.
+At any point when a call \texttt{Ramsey-type-embedding}$(G[X],\mu,M,\red{h},k,2^i)$ is called, it is assumed that $\diam^{\red{((i+2)\cdot 4kh)}}(G[X])\le 2^i$, $M\subseteq X$ (it is the current subset of marked vertices), $\red{h},k\in\N$ are parameters, and $\mu$ is a $(\ge1)$-measure (over a superset of $X$).
 We use the notation $\mu_M(X)=\mu(X\cap M)$ to denote the measure of the marked vertices in $X$.
-The algorithm \texttt{Ramsey-type-embedding} first partitions the set of vertices $X$ into clusters $\{X_q\}_{q=1}^s$, and the set of marked vertices is divided into $\{M_q\}_{q=1}^s$, where $M_q\subseteq M\cap X_q$, and some vertices in $M$ might be unmarked and do not belong to any $M_q$.
-Each cluster $X_q$ will have diameter at most $2^{i-1}$.
-For every $q$, the algorithm will preformed a recursive call on the induced graph $G[X_q]$ with $M_q$ as the set of marked vertices, and scale $2^{i-1}$, to obtain an ultrametric $U_q$ over $X_q$.
-Then all this ultrametrics are joined to a single ultrametric root at $r_U$ with label $2^i$.
+A cluster $X$ on which we called \texttt{Ramsey-type-embedding} with scale parameter $2^i$ is called an $i$-level cluster (corresponding to the $i$-level of the associated hierarchical cover).
+The algorithm \texttt{Ramsey-type-embedding} first partitions the set of vertices $X$ into clusters $\{X_q\}_{q=1}^s$, each with a subset $M_q\subseteq X\cap M$ of marked vertices.
+Note that some vertices in $M$ might become unmarked.
+Each cluster $X_q$ will have diameter at most $\diam^{\red{((i+2)\cdot 4kh)}}(G[X_q])\le2^{i-1}$.
+Note that as the algorithm progresses, both the diameter, and the allowed number of hops decrease.
+This is used to balance the number of vertices that stay marked during the entire execution of the algorithm.
+For every $q\in[1,s]$, the algorithm will perform a recursive call on the induced graph $G[X_q]$ with $M_q$ as the set of marked vertices, and scale $2^{i-1}$, to obtain an ultrametric $U_q$ over $X_q$.
+In particular each such cluster $X_q$ is an $i-1$-level cluster.
+Then all these ultrametrics are joined to a single ultrametric root at $r_U$ with label $2^i$.

 The algorithm \texttt{Padded-partition} partitions a cluster $X$ into clusters $\{X_q\}_{q=1}^s$ iteratively.
 When no marked vertices remain, the algorithm simply partitions the remaining vertices into singletons and is done.
-Otherwise, while the remaining graph is not-empty, the algorithms carves a new cluster $X_q$ using a call to the \texttt{Create-Cluster} procedure.
-The vertices near the boundary of $X_q$ are unmarked, where $M_q$ are the marked vertices in the interior of $X_q$.
+Otherwise, while the remaining graph is nonempty, the algorithm carves a new cluster $X_q$ using a call to the \texttt{Create-Cluster} procedure.
+The vertices near the boundary of $X_q$ are unmarked, where $M_q$ is the set of marked vertices in the interior of $X_q$.
 The remaining graph is denoted $Y_q$ (initially $Y_0=X$), where $M_q^Y$ is the set of remaining marked vertices (not in $X_q$ or near its boundary).
+See \Cref{fig:RamseyAlgExample} for an illustration.